Vyral/base-template/_posts/2019-08-23-4-tips-to-prepare-your-home-for-this-years-fall-market.md

 **2\.
 Tour your own home to pinpoint pre-sale fixes, structural or operational issues, cosmetic flaws, and excess furniture and personal effects that can go into storage.** &nbsp;&nbsp;

 **3\.
-Get into the selling frame of mind by securing your valuables; scheduling a getaway for the first week your home is on the market; and strategizing how to live in your property while keeping it show-ready at all times. &nbsp;**
+Get into the selling frame of mind by securing your valuables, scheduling a getaway for the first week your home is on the market, and strategizing how to live in your property while keeping it show-ready at all times. &nbsp;**

 **4\.
 Prepare for your sale and subsequent move with a room-by-room checklist.&nbsp;**